earthly/website/blog/_posts/2022-08-12-using-makefile-wildcards.md

 author: Kasper Siig

 internal-links:
+ - Makefiles
+ - Wildcard
- - just an example
+ - Programming
 ---

 Although many of the new modern programming frameworks, like [Node.js](https://nodejs.org/en/) and [.NET](https://en.wikipedia.org/wiki/.NET), come with their own way of packaging and distributing their programs, there's no doubt that [Make](https://www.gnu.org/software/make/) originally created a lot of the founding principles for building and distributing software.

-Make provides users with many exciting possibilities, including making packaging software easy and automated.
+[Make](/blog/using-cmake) provides users with many exciting possibilities, including making packaging software easy and automated.
 This saves time when building software, and it's a massive aid in creating a streamlined process.
 Once you get started building [Makefiles](https://www.gnu.org/software/make/manual/html_node/Introduction.html), you'll notice that there are places where you don't want something to be hardcoded.
 This is where wildcards come into play.
 They're one of the parts that turn Make into an incredibly flexible tool build tool.

-In this article, you'll get a quick introduction to Make, where you'll be shown an example C application.
+In this article, you'll get a quick introduction to [Make](/blog/makefiles-on-windows), where you'll be shown an example C application.
 Don't be worried if you're not familiar with C programming; the application is simple to understand, and your familiarity with any language is more than enough.
 With this application, you'll be guided through various ways to implement wildcards into the build process.

 If you want to see all the code from this tutorial in one place, you can find it in [this GitHub repository](https://github.com/KSiig/makefile-wildcards).